Lumenita/abfalter/README.md

 If there is anything you want to see added, please let me know.
 If I ever get my hands on the Core 2.0, I will also work on a system for that.

-The system has about 70% localization, if there is enough demand, I will go through and localize what I missed or skipped so that it can be played in other languages as well.

 # Planned Updates
 - Combat calculator is still in development.
 - Active effects.
 - Certain items don't have a chat card.
 - using power over agility as movement when movement of emptyness is bought.
-- Metamagic hui overhaul.
 - Psychic potential button on matrices that will count the added bonus from pp.
 - adding titles(hovering shows description) to limits.
 - add toggle to movement for flight movement.